woof84/research-tips/_posts/2019-04-08-favorite-teaching-and-learning-quotes.md

 >Love takes off masks that we fear we cannot live without and know we cannot live within.
 >
 >_James Baldwin_, "The Fire Next Time"

+>Go and make interesting mistakes.
+Make amazing mistakes.
+Make glorious and fantastic mistakes.
+Break rules.
+Leave the world more interesting for your being here
+>
+>_Neil Gaiman_

+>There's no such thing as neutral education.
+Education either functions as an instrument to bring about conformity or freedom.
+>
+>_Paulo Freire_

 ### Want to add your favorite quote to this page?